Simple Present Tense - Structure, Uses, Examples & Rules to Add -s, -es, -ies

 Sometimes news headlines are written in simple present tense to keep the liveliness of the news

-e.g. India wins the one day cricket match against Australia.
+e.g. India wins the one-day cricket match against Australia.

-Car accident kills 5 people.
+A car accident kills 5 people.

-e.g. Exam starts at 10.00am.
+e.g. Exam starts at 10.00 am.

 We will give it to her when she arrives.